samiralam/rules-compendium/docs/dmg/1-the-basics/index.md

 **Phillip:** It takes 7 Necrotic damage!

-**Jared:** Whatever moisture was in this “bundle of kindling” seems to dry up, and the thing keels over dead.
+**Jared:** Whatever moisture was in this "bundle of kindling" seems to dry up, and the thing keels over dead.
 Anything else, Gareth?

 **Phillip:** He glares menacingly at the other shrubs.